AF-1/lms-dynamicplaylistcreator/README.md

 </p></details><br>

 <details><summary>»<b>Can you translate DPLC into my language?</b>«</summary><br><p>
-This plugin will not be localized because parameter names and value names are baked into the templates.
+This plugin will not be localized because the parameter and value names in the template are hard-coded.
 And a halfway localized version is worse than a non-localized one.
 </p></details><br>
 <br>